vinaykanna/Programming-Fundamentals/README.md

 # Programming Fundamentals
-t's a collection of all general, language agnostic programming fundamental concepts.
+It's a collection of all general, language agnostic programming fundamentals.